Blind SQL Injection

 Remote Database Fingerprinting

-If the attacker is able to determine when his query returns True or
+If the attacker is able to determine when their query returns True or

-False, then he may fingerprint the RDBMS.
+False, then they may fingerprint the RDBMS.
 This will make the whole

 attack much easier.
 If the time-based approach is used, this helps